Progressive Update Guided Interdependent Networks for Single Image Dehazing: Experimental Results

 \subsubsection{Evaluation on Synthetic Hazy Images}

-In Fig.~\ref{fig: sythetic}, we perform subjective evaluation on synthetically generated hazy images considering our IPUDN and the following recently published approaches that give state-of-the-art performance: PQC~\cite{santra2018learning}, ALC~\cite{peng2019image}, EPix2Pix~\cite{qu2019enhanced}, GridDNet~\cite{liu2019griddehazenet}, Haze-Lines~\cite{berman2018single}, MSBDN~\cite{Dong_2020_CVPR}, FSID~\cite{kim2019fast}.
+In Fig.~\ref{fig: sythetic}, we show the dehazing results of the various approaches including ours on synthetically generated hazy images.
+Among the approaches for comparison mentioned at the beginning of this section, we consider EPix2Pix, GridDNet, ALC, FSID, MSBDN, and IDE in the figure as they perform the best qualitatively on images of dataset considered.
 The images in Fig.~\ref{fig: sythetic} contain synthetic haze of varying amounts and a few of them also contain synthetic color cast.
-The first three images in Fig.~\ref{fig: sythetic} are hazy images with green, yellow, and blue casts, respectively.
-These color casts are shown, as similar casts naturally occur in images captured in haze (See first three images in Fig.~\ref{fig: real}).
-The remaining six images are non-cast hazy images, where the first three are of outdoor scenes, and the last three are of indoor scenes.
+The images are taken from the NR-haze dataset considering one each from its $6$ test image sets having indoor and outdoor images with different haze densities and $3$ from its SCHT set having different kinds of color cast.
+As mentioned in Section~\ref{OurDataset}, the learning-based approaches, whose dehazing results are shown, are trained on the related training sets of the NR-haze dataset.
+The first three images in Fig.~\ref{fig: sythetic} are hazy images with yellow, cyan and blue casts, respectively.
+These color casts are shown, as similar casts naturally occur in images captured in haze (see first three row images in Fig.~\ref{fig: real}).
+The remaining six images are non-cast hazy images, where the first three are of indoor scenes, and the last three are of outdoor scenes.

-From the results generated on the color cast hazy images by the existing approaches, we see that most of them do not remove the color casts by significant amount and in all image regions, while a few of them over-saturates the cast color.
-In a couple of dehazed images, color distortion is also evident.
-As can be seen from the dehazed results obtained using our IPUDN on the color cast hazy images, color casts are satisfactorily removed and visually realistic dehazed images close to the ground truths are generated.
-It is evident that our approach outperforms the others.
-Considering the dehazing performance of all the approaches on all the images in the figure, we can see that the amount of haze reduced by the existing techniques is limited as compared to that of our IPUDN.
-A few existing approaches perform quite well for indoor images, however our approach does better.
-As evident in the fourth-row results of the figure produced by a couple of existing approaches, artifacts are visible in regions of high haze density.
+From the results generated on the color cast hazy images by the existing approaches, we see that many of them do not remove the color casts by a significant amount and in all image regions.
+As can be seen from the dehazed results obtained using our PUG-D(R6) on the color-cast hazy images, color casts and haze are satisfactorily removed and visually realistic dehazed images close to the ground truths are generated, outperforming the others.

-For the synthetic indoor and outdoor hazy images in Figure \ref{fig: sythetic} having different amounts of haze and different variety of color casts, our approach removes haze and color cast substantially, enhances visibility, performs faithful color restoration, achieves visually realistic reconstruction, produces images close to the ground truths, and outperforms the other techniques.